Create a system-versioned temporal table

 Alter non-temporal table to be a system-versioned temporal table

-When you need to enable system-versioning using an existing table, such as when you wish to migrate a custom temporal solution to built-in support.
+You can enable system-versioning on an existing non-temporal table, such as when you wish to migrate a custom temporal solution to built-in support.
 For example, you may have a set of tables where versioning is implemented with triggers.
 Using temporal system-versioning is less complex and provides other benefits including:

 - Immutable history